SupTarr/grocery-list/README.md

 ## About The Project

-This project is part of [React JS Full Course for Beginners](https://www.youtube.com/watch?v=RVFAyFWO4go) by `Dave Gray`. and I create TODO app by using my React skills.
+This project is part of [React JS Full Course for Beginners](https://www.youtube.com/watch?v=RVFAyFWO4go) by `Dave Gray`. and I use my React skills to create a TODO app to track my grocery list.

 ## Technologies